sosoCoaster/Weather-Station-with-Pico/README.md

+## Before uploading program inside of Pico
-Add content of /lib folder inside of the RaspberryPico in /lib folder
+Add content of /lib folder inside of the Raspberry Pico in /lib folder